Pomax/are-we-flying/docs/index.md

     runLater(
       () => autopilot.setParameters({ MASTER: true, LVL: true, ALT: 1500, HDG: 270 }),
       10000,
+      // Normally we don't need these two additional arguments
+      // to runLater, but in this case we really need them.
+The
+      // first runs a console log, the second is a function
+      // that gets run "in parallel" (which JS can't do, it
+      // actually runs asynchronously interscheduled)
       `--- Starting autopilot in 10 seconds ---`,
       () => {
         for (let i = 1; i < 10; i++) {